Project type: Biogas, Biomass

 Annual CO₂ reduction: 19,149 t

-The construction of biogas digesters in rural households reduce greenhouse gas emissions on different levels: the methane appearing as a result from the fermentation of the dung in the traditional way escapes no longer into the air.
-The methane is used instead as energy source replacing firewood or charcoal.
+The construction of biogas digesters in rural households reduces greenhouse gas emissions on different levels: the methane appearing as a result from the fermentation of the dung in the traditional way escapes no longer into the air.
+The methane is used instead as energy source replacing firewood or charcoal and can be utilized for lighting as well.
 The slurry replaces chemical fertilizers, whose production and transportation also is omitted.
-In addition, this organic fertilizer does not cause soil degradation as checmical fertilizers do.
-It has also an higher nutritional value compared normal animal manure.
+In addition, this organic fertilizer does not cause soil degradation as chemical fertilizers do.
+It has also a three times higher nutritional value compared to normal animal manure.

 Impacts and benefits achieved so far: